Eyre Square: History

-Occupy Galway

-Eyre Square hosted the third longest Occupy Camp in the world, that ran for 216 days consecutively.
-A small group of concerned Galwegians came together in October 2011, inspired by the Occupy Wall Street movement that had very quickly spread out across hundreds of cities in the U.S. and the E.U.
-The main aim was for regular people to set-up a base in their local areas, utilising public spaces to facilitate general assemblies, workshops and debates to discuss and try find solutions to alarming social injustices and lack of accountability amongst states and banking institutions.

-A mixed group volunteered their time to highlight the perceived wealth divide between those (the 1%) that helped create and profited from the bubble that caused the 2009 banking crash and the 99% that were forced to pay for it.

-The camp was finally dismantled on 16 May 2013 when a team of local Garda and City Council officials arrived in the early hours to remove the occupiers and reclaim the corner of the square for the impending return of The Ocean Race to Galway.

-The following year the occupiers held a one-day re-occupy event to mark the removal of the camp that featured a successful local media/billboard campaign to promote and highlight the event.

-There have been no more Occupy Galway events since.
+Eyre Square hosted the third-longest Occupy camp in the world, running for 7 months from October 2011 until May 2012.
+Inspired by Occupy Wall Street, a group of Galwegians established the camp to protest social injustices and the lack of accountability among states and banking institutions, using the public space to hold general assemblies, workshops and debates.
+The camp, maintained by a mix of volunteers, aimed to highlight the wealth divide between the 1% who profited from the 2009 banking crash and the 99% who bore its consequences.
+On 16 May 2012 the camp was cleared by 50 members of Garda Siochana, with one person arrested.
+One year later, participants and supporters returned for one day of public discussion and discourse at Eyre Square.

 Statues and attractions

 Before the most recent, controversial re-landscaping, the park used to house two large cast-iron cannons which were presented in recognition of the service of the Connaught Rangers, an Irish Regiment in the British Army, in the Crimean War.
 A statue of Irish language writer Pádraic Ó Conaire was erected in his memory in 1935.
 There is a portrait bust of U.S. President John F. Kennedy in the park, and a statue of Liam Mellows (1892–1992), a hero of the War of Independence, in the car park to the east of the Browne doorway.

 The Browne doorway is also another attraction in Eyre Square; it was originally the doorway of the Browne family's home on Lower Abbeygate Street, but was moved in 1905 from Abbeygate Street to Eyre Square.
 Recently it has had to be shored up, buttressed and encased in plexiglass due to neglect.
 The name of the Browne family is also featured on one of the fourteen flags near the Browne doorway and the Quincentennial Fountain.
 These flags represent the Tribes of Galway (Treibheanna na Gaillimhe), fourteen merchant families who dominated the political, commercial, and social life of the city of Galway in western Ireland between the mid-13th and late 19th centuries.